BcryptNet/bcrypt.net/readme.md

 ```

 This will start at 16 which is `65,536 iterations` and reduce the cost until the time target is reached.
-It's up to you what you consider an allowable time, but if it's below 10, I'd seriously advice leaving it at 10
+It's up to you what you consider an allowable time, but if it’s below 10, I’d seriously advise leaving it at 10
 and maybe investing in a larger server package.

 ## Enhanced Entropy